Farmer's Table (Little Italy) - San Diego, CA

 Short Rib ($34) - creamy polenta + braised greens + au juis

 This short rib was like a dinasaur bone - HUGE!
 The majority of the meat was near a fatty zone so retained that moisture and flavor thought it could have used a tad more salt.
 The thought of salt bae appearing and working his magic did cross my mind haha!
 Underneath, the thinner layer of polenta carried a light lemongrass flavor that let the au jus penetrate easily.
 The greens were between crisp and cooked with a average amount of oil on them.
 We took some meat as leftovers because this entree by itself seemed easily sharable by two!

 Special of the Day - catch of the day on a bed of shrimp and scallop risotto

 The special sounded really delicious that day.
 The server had mentioned mahi mahi so we were surprised when the entree arrived with salmon.
 That worked in our favor since we prefer salmon anyway.
 The fish was cooked appropriately to stay moist inside and had slight crisp on the edges the way we usually like it.
 The scallops and shrimp were subtly flavoring the risotto giving it a smooth seafood influence.

 There was just enough dessert stomach space for the cannolis.
 The outer shell was a sweet crunch while the filling was light.
 I wanted a little more fruit after eating so much!

 Farmer's Table is a wonderful addition to the neighborhood.
 I could totally imagine sitting along the casual dining counter out front and people watching.
 You can always find something tasty here, whether it be brunch, lunch or dinner.
-We'll probably hit up the Bay Park location next time since it is much closer to home.
+We'll probably hit up the Farmer's Table Bay Park location next time since it is much closer to home.

 Disclaimer: We were invited to dine here and our meal was complimentary.
 We were not otherwise compensated and all opinions are our own.